Home » Southern Comfort Food » Braised Cabbage with Potatoes and Smoked Sausages

 • Add chopped green onions, minced garlic, red pepper flakes, seasoned salt and fennel seed.
 Cook for around 1-2 minutes just until fragrant.

-• Top with potatoes and cabbage.
+• Top the sausage mixture with potatoes and cabbage.
 Pour chicken stock and cider vinegar over cabbage.
 Season with black pepper to your taste.

 • Cover and cook over medium heat for 30 minutes or until the potatoes are fork tender and the cabbage is cooked through, stir occasionally.